Skip to main content

 For instance, the fats you consume are direct precursors to steroid hormones like testosterone.
 A diet lacking in healthy fats deprives your body of the essential building blocks needed to support the very systems your therapy aims to optimize.

 Similarly, the amino acids from protein are required not just for muscle repair, but for creating the enzymes and transport proteins, like Sex Hormone-Binding Globulin (SHBG), that manage hormone availability throughout your body.
-The vitamins and minerals you obtain from act as critical cofactors in these biochemical reactions.
+The vitamins and minerals you obtain from whole foods act as critical cofactors in these biochemical reactions.

 Zinc, for example, is integral to testosterone production, while Vitamin D functions as a prohormone that influences the entire endocrine system.
 A deficiency in these micronutrients can create a bottleneck, limiting the efficacy of even a perfectly dosed protocol.